trebisky/orangepi/README.md

 The "float" was just a curiosity exercise since I never try to do floating point in any of my bare metal projects.

+2. float - bare metal floating point with exception handling from Kyu
+3. inter_ez - set up the GIC so we get timer interrupts (works)
 1. inter_kyu - interrupts with timer and GIC with Kyu additions (works)
-2. float - bare metal floating point with exception handling

 The demos below don't work and for one reason or other I have no intentions of doing any more work on them.
 Revisited in 2023, but not worth investing more time in.